goldenstein64/pl-definitions/README.md

 }
 ```

-For a more detailed description of how to install a library of definition files, see the [wiki](https://github.com/sumneko/lua-language-server/wiki/Libraries).
+For a more detailed description of how to install a library of definition files, see the LSP's [wiki](https://github.com/sumneko/lua-language-server/wiki/Libraries).

 By default, this library imports everything into the global namespace.
 If you don't want this, delete (or move) `library/pl.lua`.